 “Why are you buying expensive pills over the counter?” asked Dr. John Mather.
 We were in an elevator during a 2001 Churchill Conference.
 “Don’t you have an honorable discharge from the Coast Guard?”
 He was then a Commander in the U.S. Public Health Service and Assistant Inspector General at the Veteran’s Administration.
 I’d never thought my four years with the USCG worthy of anything special, but I did have my DD-214.
-Mather said I was entitled: “We issue cheap pills—so sign up.”
+Mather said I was entitled: “We issue cheap pills.”

 In the lift with us was Luce Churchill, married to Sir Winston’s grandson.
-Overhearing, she cracked: “They may even have pills you two don’t think you need.”
+Overhearing, she cracked: “They may even have pills that you two don’t think you need.”
 Hmm.
 At any rate, Dr. Mather sent me the forms, and I’ve been a satisfied VA customer ever since.
 It’s strange how you think of such odd snippets when a friend dies.

 Life and times

 Of Scottish heritage, John Mather was educated at John Lyon School, Harrow.
 There as Head Boy he met Sir Winston Churchill—something he always cherished.
 He studied medicine at Middlesex Hospital Medical School.
 In school he met his first wife Susan, moved to Maryland, and became an American citizen in 1975.
 In 2004 he retired after 30 years as a VA physician executive.
 Following a 2010 divorce he moved to Franklin, Tennessee, and subsequently married the psychiatrist Karen Rhea.
 Failing at retirement, he became an independent medical examiner.